 The program will have participants building equity in their residences through their monthly payments.
 They will be part owners in partnership with the government.
 While meeting the housing needs of many millions of households, it will increase their wealth.
 Also, I propose we convert the 1.1 million pre-existing public housing units to subsidized owner-occupancy.

-When people have a stake in the value of their residence, they will maintain them well, and the equity they accumulate will empower them in the private market when they leave.
+When people have a stake in the value of their residence, they will help keep them in good condition, and the equity they accumulate will empower them in the private market when they leave.
 Furthermore, we will offer owners/occupants some management control of their building.
-And we will give some say in the design of of apartments to be built to their prospective owners/occupants, which will involve no (or insignificant) additional cost.
+And we will give some say in the design of apartments to be built to their prospective owners/occupants, which will involve no (or insignificant) additional cost.
 Partial ownership should involve some control, and these conditions will help ensure the success of public housing.

 Studio and one through four-bedroom apartments will be available.
 Each size will have three to four floor plan options whose cost to implement will not differ significantly.
 When a household is approved for an apartment in a building to be constructed, it will choose its apartment’s floor plan from among the options.
 All will be standard, commonly desired floor plans, so this selection will not significantly limit the apartment’s desirability by future residents.
-It will, however, make the household that makes this choice appreciate the apartment’s good fit to their desires, and make it more likely they will behave beneficially toward it, the building, and the community.
+It will, however, make the household that makes this choice appreciate the apartment’s good fit to their desires and help ensure they will behave beneficially toward it, the building, and the community.

 Most new public housing will be six-story, 50-unit buildings.
 We will have three building designs of this size for each of the five U.S. climate zones.
 Construction project managers and other HUD officials will choose from among them the best design fit for the circumstances.
-The six-story buildings would be a reasonable size for many locations in all metropolitan areas.
-(However, in parts of very high-density metropolitan areas with significantly above average land costs, some public housing may be built taller than six stories.)
+Six-story is a reasonable building size for many locations in all metropolitan areas.
+(However, in parts of very high-density urban areas with significantly above-average land costs, some public housing may be built taller than six stories.)